ruby-hyperloop/todo-tutorial/story.md

 Okay lets see it in action:

 1. **Add the Todo Model:**
-In a new terminal window (click on circular green plus sign about current terminals) run:
+In a new terminal window (on Cloud9 click on circular green plus sign about current terminals) run:
 `bundle exec rails g model Todo title:string completed:boolean priority:integer`
 **VERY IMPORTANT!** Now look in the db/migrate/ directory, and edit the migration file you have just created.
 It should be titled with a long string of numbers then "create_todos" at the end.
 Change the line creating the completed boolean field so that it looks like this:
 ```ruby